Parent page: Server Items

 A managed content server provides secure handling of data with high integrity, while providing both Design Team and Supply Chain access to that data as needed.
 This latter aspect, of whom can access a server, and more importantly what data they are allowed to access, is facilitated by the server's user access control and sharing capabilities.
 These can be broken down into the following key areas:

 Which people are able to connect to the server (through Altium Designer or an external browser).
 Management of users, as well as defined Roles (groupings of users), is performed using the server's browser-based interface.
 This can be done from an external browser.
-For detailed information, see Managing Users.
+For detailed information, see Managing Your Team (Altium 365 Workspace), or Adding Users & Roles (self-managed Altium Concord Pro).

 Providing the ability to control who is able to see what content in the server by sharing server folders.
 This allows control over whether other users can simply view a folder and its content, or also edit it (effectively releasing/committing/uploading design data into it).
 A single managed content server can be partitioned into various effective 'zones' of content, but with controlled folder-level permissions, the content can be made selectively visible, or hidden, as required, giving the right people, the right access, to the right data.